Kavya-Sandhu/job-recommendation-app/README.md

 ---

-## 📜 License

-This project is developed for educational, learning, and portfolio purposes.

----

 ## ⭐ Acknowledgement
 This project was developed as a practical full-stack web development project to gain hands-on experience with frontend development, backend development, REST APIs, database integration, Neo4j, and GitHub.